-The Commissioner of Corrections is given the authority to assign life-sentenced offenders to parole after they have served their minimum term of imprisonment.
+The Commissioner of Corrections is given the authority to assign life-sentenced people to parole after they have served their minimum term of imprisonment.

-The Hearings and Release Unit maintains the schedules for these reviews and works with the Victim Assistance/Restorative Justice (VA/RJ) Unit, the committing county, and the facility case manager to compile a packet of information about the offender.
-The VA/RJ Unit will contact the victim's surviving family and others affected by the crime to allow them input in the process.
-The committing county will develop a community investigation that will capture the sentiment of the community, law enforcement, prosecutor, and sentencing judge regarding the offender at the time of the crime and at the time they are being considered for parole.
-Facility staff put together all information available on the offender; which could include making a recommendation to transition to lower custody or parole.
+The Hearings and Release Unit maintains the schedules for these reviews and works with the committing county and the facility case worker to compile a packet of information about the individual.
+The Life Sentence Victim Response Coordinator will contact the victim's surviving family and others affected by the crime to allow them input in the process.

 If you are a victim/survivor and/or a surviving family member of a person serving a life sentence, please contact the Life Sentence Victim Response Coordinator to receive information and support regarding potential participation in a life sentence review.
 Contact the Life Sentence Victim Response Coordinator at MNParoleInput.DOC@state.mn.us and 651-361-7100